 - Primary sector – extraction of raw materials – mining, fishing and agriculture.

-- Secondary / manufacturing sector – concerned with producing finished goods, e.g. factories making toys, cars, food, and clothes.
+- Secondary / manufacturing sector – concerned with producing finished goods, e.g. Construction sector, manufacturing and utilities, e.g. electricity.

 - Service / ‘tertiary’ sector – concerned with offering intangible goods and services to consumers.
 This includes retail, tourism, banking, entertainment and I.T. services.